tabarra/txAdmin/README.md

 - [ ] Discord bot extensions via required js files?
 Imagine typing `/whitelist @username` and the bot cross referencing the vRP id via the discord:xxx identifier.
 Or a `/me` giving back this users vRP stats like cars, wallet, bank, apartments & etc.
 - [ ] Improve fxRunner/actions responses.
 Currently it's only 'Done'.
 - [ ] Add some sort of detection to see if there is a fxserver running outside fxadmin on the same port.
+- [ ] `cwd` into the src dir on startup to make sure starting the server from another folder will also work (eg `node fxadmin/src/main server.json`)

 ## License & credits